 Define fridge and kitchen timings: Never an easy thing to do, however, at the growing stages, this can be very essential.
 This will allow for binging and under-eating to be monitored and make kids understand the importance of eating balanced meals, at regular intervals of the day.

 Cheat Day – Allocate a day, on the weekend, to go wild and munch on the taste inducing stuff.
-Cheat days; help in solving wild cravings and also gets the family together, to understand the value between class and crass food stuff.
+Cheat days; help in solving wild cravings and also gets the family together, to understand the value between class and crass foodstuff.

-These are just few ways of a rather herculean task, of getting kids to eat right.
+These are just a few ways of a rather herculean task, of getting kids to eat right.
 The important thing to remember is, to make the process of having food enjoyable!

 Kids emulating parents is normal, so be wise and try those fries.
 Once in a while!

-This article is contributed by @harryrockerz
+Note – This article was contributed by @harryrockerz.